pivotal/docs-tap/workloads/spec-reference.md

 </table>

 For information about how to set up the
-Workload namespace for testing with TektonSee, see [Out of the Box Supply Chain with Testing](../scc/ootb-supply-chain-testing.hbs.md).
+Workload namespace for testing with Tekton, see [Out of the Box Supply Chain with Testing](../scc/ootb-supply-chain-testing.hbs.md).

 For information about how to use the parameters to customize this resource to